 Yes; menu planners and SFAs are highly encouraged to adopt or maintain innovative approaches to preparing and serving school meals.
 Such approaches may include pairing schools with local chefs in order to develop recipes that are healthful and appealing, expanding salad bar offerings, or involving students in taste tests or recipe contests.
 Creative methods of implementing the meal pattern requirements increase the likelihood of student acceptance and participation in the school meals programs.
+The Smarter Lunchrooms strategies (http://smarterlunchrooms.org/) are a very easy and effective way to encourage healthy eating in schools.

-15. Will SFAs have to centralize their menus to ensure compliance with the updated meal pattern requirements?
+15. Will SFAs have to centralize their menus to ensure compliance with the meal pattern requirements?

 No; there is no requirement for centralization of menus.
 Instead, SFAs should assess all of their menus overall and determine what will best meet their unique needs in order to achieve compliance.
 This may include retaining some flexibility at the school level (offering different menus for different schools), or adopting part or all of the most successful and creative school-level programs at the district level.
-Some SFAs may choose to initially adopt a district-level menu that meets the updated meal pattern, then work to reintroduce appropriate school-level modifications that continue to meet the new standards.
+Some SFAs may choose to initially adopt a district-level menu that meets the updated meal pattern, then work to reintroduce appropriate school-level modifications that continue to meet the standards.